AleksandraPujanek/AleksandraPujanek/README.md

 An analytical thinker.<br>
 A problem solver.<br>
 Currently I work on upgrading to backend automation tester by studying and practicing REST API testing via Postman and Java/Rest Assured.<br>
-This space was created to collect and document my work in automation testing area.
+This space was created to collect and document my experience and skills in general and work in automation testing area.

 ### about me
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;:mortar_board: degree: Mathematician<br>